altoid29/NoVMT/README.md

 ## Purpose
 The purpose of this is to show that it's very simple to detect VMT pointer swapping, and it should be avoided as a primary hooking method.

-Side note: The anti-cheat known as Valve Anti-Cheat (VAC) has a very similar method emplaced.
-What they do is check if the original pointer of the Virtual Table has been changed.